 FUDR’s annual conference, “Water, Water, Everywhere,” is scheduled for October 14-15, 2014, at the West Branch Angler & Resort near Hancock.
 “The Delaware River is a priceless asset to communities,” says Plummer.
 “Business owners, anglers, other interested citizens, and government officials convene to discuss what a healthy river system means and to strategize on solutions.”

-Recently, FUDR partnered with Delaware County, New York, on a groundbreaking economic study that pegged the recreational and second-home value of the river and its surrounding lands at over $200 million.
+Recently, FUDR partnered with Delaware County, New York, on a groundbreaking economic study (PDF) that pegged the recreational and second-home value of the river and its surrounding lands at over $200 million.
 This powerful economic message got the attention of local elected officials who, under FUDR’s leadership, formed the Upper Delaware River Tailwaters Coalition.

 “For the first time ever, our elected leaders are united in an effort to protect the cold-water ecosystem of the Upper Delaware River because they recognize how it can bolster the economy,” said FUDR Executive Director Jeff Skelding.